RobotMissions/PyBowieConsole/README.rst

 ==========
 * Flask
 * AngularJS
+* AngularMaterial

 Current Status
 ==============
-This UI simply provides a checkbox to turn Super bright LEDs on and off.
-It is meant to test end-to end functionality for a basic function.
+This UI simply provides buttons and a switch for binary functions, a joystick for driving and a video area that contains a still image for now.
+The serial communication needs more work, but packets should be sent properly.
+Incomming serial data is not handled yet.